ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - Start bots
 - Test and should work

-## Scenario 3: I have a local bot and I want to use a remote skill
+## Scenario 3: I want a local bot and I want to connect to a remote skill via manual connection to the skill
 - Create, provision, and deploy a bot
 - Make sure the skill also has the skill endpoint configured after deployment
 - In the design window click the 3 dots -> share as skill